taftaabqary/Student_App/README.md

 - Lottie: An animation library for adding visually appealing animations to the app.

 ## API Mobile Documentation
-For detailed information about the UserApp API, please refer to the following documentation:
+For detailed information about the Student App API, please refer to the following documentation:
 [API Mobile Documentation](https://reqres.in/)

 ## Project Installation Guide